abemedia/abemedia.github.io/services/estate-agents.md

     image: /images/services/estate-agents/property-feeds.jpg
 -
     title: Local schools & colleges
     text: Sometimes photos & a compelling description aren't enough.
-Especially when selling to families it's important for them to know what kind of education is available in the near vicinity.
-Forget having to spend hours manually compiling that data for your properties, our estate agent websites display a map showing your visitors all the local schools & colleges with links to Ofsted inspection data and exam performance results completely hands-free!
+Especially when selling to families, it's important for them to know what kind of education is available in the near vicinity.
+Forget about spending hours manually compiling data for your properties, our estate agent websites display a map showing your visitors all the local schools & colleges, with links to Ofsted inspection data and exam performance results, all completely hands-free!
     image: /images/services/estate-agents/local-schools.jpg
 -
     title: Maps, directions & public transport
-    text: Help your users find the property easily with inbuilt Google Maps, featuring directions for driving, cycling and walking, as well as train & bus connections with live departure times. <br>Google Maps also features local amenities such as restaurants, sports clubs, shops & churches.
+    text: Help your users find the property easily with inbuilt Google Maps, featuring directions for driving, cycling and walking, as well as train & bus connections with live departure times. <br>Google Maps also features local amenities, such as restaurants, sports clubs, shops & churches.
     image: /images/services/estate-agents/map-directions.jpg
 -
     title: Social login & favourite properties
-    text: "Let your visitors sign up and login with just one click using social profiles such as Google, LinkedIn or Facebook which, according to a case study by Janrain.com, has proven to increase registration rates by up to 50%.
-Potential clients can start adding properties to favourites in seconds, without the hassle of creating and remembering yet another username & password."
+    text: Using social profiles such as Google, LinkedIn or Facebook, your visitors can sign up and login with just one click which, according to a case study by Janrain.com, has proven to increase registration rates by up to 50%.
+Potential clients can start adding properties to favourites in seconds, without the hassle of creating and remembering yet another username & password.
     image: /images/services/estate-agents/social-login.jpg
 -
     title: Cutting-edge smartphone integration
     text: Not only are we experts at making your website responsive for mobile devices, we also integrate various types of QR codes.
-These include property specifications QR codes on the listings, to allow users to easily download the information to their phone, and contact QR codes on the contact & team pages to save your company and staff details to their phone without any hassle.
+These include property specifications QR codes on the listings, allowing users to easily download the information to their phone, and contact QR codes on the contact & team pages, so they can save your company and staff details to their phone without any hassle.
     image: /images/services/estate-agents/smartphone-integration.jpg
 -
     title: Glossary of property terms